erikvanmechelen/diplomacybook/README.md

 The best way to [donate to this cause](https://paypal.me/erikv/7) is by sending a few shekels through my Paypal.
 [Donate to Paypal now.](https://paypal.me/erikv/7).
 Even a few bucks helps.
 If you prefer to support me on a monthly basis, try [tipping my podcast] or subscribing to [my Twitch Stream, the Diplomatic Circle](https://twitch.tv/decision_).

 Reading not your thing?
 Try the podcast.
-(Or this, by two blokes in Australia
+(Most of this content is there too.)

 *You'll also find snippets of audio inline within each section.*

 ### Navigating These Diplomatic Waters

-The high seas of Diplomacy are treacherous enough!
+Without a proper guide, the high seas of Diplomacy are indeed treacherous!

 Be forewarned.
-This guide is extensive--if not comprehensive--and as such I have created the following, shall we say, lighthouses, to chart your path.
+This guide is extensive--if not comprehensive--and as such I have built the following, shall we say, lighthouses, to chart your path through the enigmatic darkness.

-*Simply click on any section heading below to move to that part of the guide.*
+*Simply click on any section heading below to jump to that part of the guide.*

 [toc]
 * The Rules (don't be intimidated; they are elegant)